mattermost/docs/source/process/training.rst

 3. (Vice Chair) Start Zoom recording at 8:00am Palo Alto time.

-3. (Chair) Run through the agenda, which comprises one or more of the following items:
+3. (Chair & Co-Chairs) Run through the agenda, which comprises one or more of the following items:

   - **Introduction**: One of the founders does an introduction to the meeting.
   - **Week 2 Welcomes of new team members**: